 Set in a small east Texas town the almost love story like way that Ruby and Ephram flit in and out of each others lives spanning decades is spellbinding.
 This novel shines a light on racism, rape, abuse, sexuality and spirituality and the characters that are woven into these topics are connected and have the sense of reality around them.
 In many ways, I liken it to Harper Lee and her writing.
 It is a hard read, but rings true.

 Even though the title character is Ruby you meet a charming, shy boy named Ephram.
 Ephram takes us on the journey of his life and the lives of the people around him.
 When Ephram first meets Ruby it’s love at first sight for the 11 year old boy.
 But many circumstances intervene and it’s not until later in life does Ephram pluck up the courage to connect with the lost soul that is Ruby.

 The harrowing life that surrounds these two wonderful characters and their bond makes Romeo and Juliet’s romance and end look like puppy love.

 That there is now a media circus around the Fifty Shades series by E.L James that is graphic and on Valentines Day multitudes of people flocked to the theatre to see it after gorging themselves on the trilogy.
+This series of books is graphic, and it exposes young women to a non-reality of love and romance, even many people who follow or are into what E.L.
+James writes about are critical.
 Yes it’s had it’s share of shunning, however entertaining, true valued reading the series is not.